josh-wong/app-open-close-script/docs/01_getting-started.md

 # Getting started

-Before you set up the open and close a Windows app script, make sure you have the prerequisites.
+Before you set up the **app-open-close** script, make sure you have the prerequisites.

 ## Prerequisites